100 Florida Trails

 Cypress Creek Greenway - The Greenway runs 16.5 miles from the edge of the Everglades at Tamarac to beachside at Pompano Beach.

 Hollywood Beach "Broadwalk" - A picturesque place to bike, walk, eat, shop and people watch.
 Formerly a beachside street, the Hollywood Beach "Broadwalk" runs about 2.5 miles past hotels, restaurants, shops, parks, and apartments.

-Jonathan Dickinson State Park at 11,500 acres is a real treasure with something for everyone - biking, paddling, hiking, camping, picnicking, wildlife viewing, horseback riding, and more.
+Jonathan Dickinson State Park - A Florida eco-biking destination.
+At 11,500 acres is a real treasure with something for everyone - biking, paddling, hiking, camping, picnicking, wildlife viewing, horseback riding, and more.
 The park roads are bikeable, plus there are paved bicycle trails and scenic nature trails.

 Krome Path (Miami-Dade Route K) - As part of the Krome Avenue expansion from 2 to 4 lanes, a dedicated multi-use path is being added, 8.5 miles to date.
 Starting at US 41 (Tamiami Trail) and SR 997 (Krome Ave.) - a good example of transportation planning.

 Lake Okeechobee Scenic Trail (LOST), part of the Florida National Scenic Trail, circles Lake Okeechobee - the second largest freshwater lake in the U.S. - on top of the Herbert Hoover Dike.
 Used for biking, hiking, fishing, and bird watching, the 110 mile route is not always continuous, diverting onto roadways around a few locks.
 It consists of sections of both paved and gravel.